- How to Write the University of Michigan Essay

 - What interests me about Michigan Engineering: College Admission Essay Sample #2

 As a graduate student, to write the "Why this college" essay is an inevitable part of your admission application for any state college as well as most private ones and universities with out-of-state tuition.
-The essay is not read separately but with all the information that you provide in your application.
+The essay is not read separately but with all the information that you provide in your application as in an informative essay.
 This is your only chance to explain to Michigan college admissions readers why you are a good fit for their institution.
 This is where you become something more than just another candidate's name — it's where you become an individual, and where you can share your personality/goals/experiences, and where you can explain any opportunities or obstacles that could have possibly affected your academic record.

 Michigan State University Personal Statement

 Michigan State University is interested in learning more about your background, talents, and experiences and how you plan to apply them to your MSU education and future.
 Choose one of the personal topics below and write a short essay of up to 500 words: